nikklimenko/react-random-quote-machine/README.md

-🚀 React Random Quote Machine – a random quote generator built with React and Vite.
+🚀 React Random Quote Machine
+ A random quote generator built with React and Vite.
 It allows users to get inspiring quotes at the click of a button and share them on Twitter.

 ✨ Features:
 	•	Generates random quotes